mixxxdj/mixxx/source/chapters/library.rst

 your DJ sets.
 Some DJs construct playlists before they perform live, but others prefer to build them on-the-fly.

-Playlists are not directly loadable into Mixxx's decks as Mixxx is primarily intended for live, attended performance use.
+Playlists are not directly loadable into the decks as Mixxx is primarily intended for live, attended performance use.
 However, you can use the :ref:`Auto DJ <library-auto-dj>` explained below.